 It is possible to detect the warning signs of looming scoliosis before the curve even begins.
 Paying attention to these warnings also aid in detecting small curves long before they become a big problem.
 We’ve designed our own screening protocol that goes far beyond the Adam’s forward bending test.
 Here are some of the screening practices that helping us catch even the smallest curves.

-- Evaluate the Genetics.
-It is well known that scoliosis runs in the genes, or put another way, runs in the family.
+It is well known that scoliosis has a genetic component and can be hereditary, or put another way, runs in the family.
 High-tech genetic tests are not even necessary to take advantage of this knowledge.
 If a family member has scoliosis, then it is a safe bet that there is an increased risk for the others.
 If someone has just a sibling or immediate family member with scoliosis, then there is a 19% chance that they will have it also4.

 Studies have also helped pinpoint some of the genetic variances that are associated with adolescent idiopathic scoliosis.
 Much excitement surrounded the discovery that two particular genes, LBX7, and GPR1268, are both linked to adolescent scoliosis, and they both play key roles in the development and function of the nervous system.
 While whole-genome sequencing is coming down in price, many variances can be detected with a simple analysis of inexpensive DNA SNP tests.